-You can be a general contractor on one project and a subcontractor on another.
+You can be a contractor on one project and a subcontractor on another.
 You can begin working on one project as a subcontractor and then find yourself subcontracting out your own portion of the project to another subcontractor.

 So, let’s get into some technical definitions of the major players on any given jobsite.

-A contractor is an individual or business that obtains construction contracts and sees them through, delivering what’s contractually required.
+A building contractor is an individual or business that obtains construction contracts and sees them through, delivering what’s contractually required.
 Typically, a contractor is someone with experience in the construction field, often within a given trade (an electrician, plumber, etc.).

-Contractors sometimes work independently on smaller-scale projects.
+These contractors sometimes work independently on smaller-scale projects.
 On most projects, though, they delegate work to others.
 But at a base level, contractors are devoted to two primary functions:

 - Securing contracts – Contractors negotiate contracts for work they’ll deliver.
 Before they can get work done, though, contractors must find the work.
 To obtain projects, contractors: